Meet Our Future Leaders

 Jocelyn is a lawyer and shareholder with Owen Bird Law Corporation in Vancouver, a highly successful Vancouver law firm founded in 1969.
 Her practice includes mergers and acquisitions, corporate restructurings, wealth preservation management and succession planning for family businesses.

 Jocelyn was born and raised in Vancouver, British Columbia.
 She completed her undergraduate degree at Queens University and moved back to Vancouver in 2004 to attend law school at University of British Columbia.
-In addition to serving as a St. Paul’s Foundation Future Leader, Jocelyn is active in the tax and succession planning community in Vancouver, including serving on the advisory boards of the Family Enterprise Xchange, the CBABC Business Law Executive and the Canadian Association of Farm Advisors.
+In addition to serving as a St. Paul’s Foundation Future Leader, Jocelyn is active in the business community both in Vancouver and internationally.
+Jocelyn currently serves as the North American Chair for the Mergers and Acquisitions Group of Interlaw, an international Association of Independent Law Firms, as well as the advisory boards of the Family Enterprise Xchange and the CBABC Business Law Executive.

 Michelle J. Chang - VP Finance, Native Shoes